conda/conda-pack/docs/source/index.rst

   present.
 It is intended for building archives from actively maintained conda environments.

-- For use on Windows, ``conda-pack version ??? or later`` is recommended to avoid possible issues with long paths.
-See
-  `Long path issues <https://github.com/conda/conda-pack/issues/398>`_.
+- For use on Windows, using a ``conda-pack`` version where the following issue
+- has been fixed is recommended to avoid possible issues with long paths.
+See `Long path issues <https://github.com/conda/conda-pack/issues/398>`_.
-  If possible it is strongly recommended to turn on Windows long path support:
+  In general, it is strongly recommended to turn on Windows long path support on both build systems and target systems where ``conda-pack`` will be used.
+  See Microsoft's docs:
   `Long path support <https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later>`_.